United Kingdom

 24 billion in assets

 In summary, the document offers some clues but few certainties.
-There is no record that Charles III directly finances his brother, Prince Andrew, but it is recalled that Queen Elizabeth II paid with personal resources for the out-of-court settlement that Andrew Mountbatten-Windsor, former Duke of York, reached with Virginia Giuffre in 2022.
+There is no record that Charles III directly finances his brother, Prince Andrew, but it is recalled that Queen Elizabeth II covered with personal resources the out-of-court settlement that Andrew Mountbatten-Windsor, former Duke of York, reached with Virginia Giuffre in 2022.

-In a country where public healthcare waiting lists are breaking records and some town councils –Birmingham, the country's second-largest city– are declaring financial bankruptcy, the debate about the real cost of the monarchy is once again at the center of British politics.
+In a country where public healthcare waiting lists are breaking records and some town halls –Birmingham, the country's second-largest city– are declaring financial bankruptcy, the debate about the real cost of the monarchy is once again at the center of British politics.
 The publication of Charles III's income tax bill attempts to quell any controversy surrounding the monarchy, the only institution in the United Kingdom that no one, or practically no one, questions.